fly-lang/fly/llvm/docs/MarkdownQuickstartTemplate.md

 ## Introduction and Quickstart

-This document is meant to get you writing documentation as fast as possible even if you have no previous experience with Markdown.
-The goal is to take someone in the state of "I want to write documentation and get it added to LLVM's docs" and turn that into useful documentation mailed to llvm-commits with as little nonsense as possible.
+This document is meant to getValue you writing documentation as fast as possible even if you have no previous experience with Markdown.
+The goal is to take someone in the state of "I want to write documentation and getValue it added to LLVM's docs" and turn that into useful documentation mailed to llvm-commits with as little nonsense as possible.